In defining the PMO KPIs, you are in one of three places:

 The critical part of KPIs is what establishes the KPIs importance.
 That measurement can show failure too.
 I like to think of those as missed opportunities.
-Afterall, you can’t improve what you can’t measure (I’m sure that’s attributed to someone famous and smarter than I).
+After all, you can’t improve what you can’t measure (that’s a quote but author attribution escapes me).

 Each term, like KPI, need to be defined as you build out your KPI structure.
 In PMOs, terms like a project, portfolio, governance, resource, benefits realization, deliverables, success, and hours all have meaning.
 As you decide on what KPIs will be measured and monitored, you need to discuss and agree on the definitions.
 Draft up a KPI Project charter and add your descriptions now; because I highly doubt anyone will do it later.